Highway 50 TrailsLearn more about the HWY 50 Corridor

 (a) From Highway 50 (1/4 mile west of Strawberry) turn south at the 42 Mile Picnic Area, cross the bridge and take a right following Packsaddle Pass Road for one mile to the junction with Strawberry Canyon Road.
 Follow Strawberry Canyon Road for 1/2 mile to the trailhead.
 The trail leads to the top of Lover’s Leap (a nationally renowned rock climbing area) for a breathtaking view of the South Fork of the American River drainage.
 The trail continues on for one mile to Camp Sacramento.
 Only hiking is allowed on the east side of the trail between Lover’s Leap and Camp Sacramento.

 (b) Easier Lover’s Leap Trail.
-Take Highway 50 to the Mount Ralston trailhead parking area (approximately 3 miles from Twin Bridges).
-Parking is on both sides of the highway The trailhead is on the south side of the road by Camp Sacramento.
-Walk through the camp past the lodge.
-The trail leaves from there past some cabins and through mature forest.
+Take Highway 50 to the Camp Sacramento turn off.
+Drive in towards Camp Sacramento and there will be limited parking on the left side of the road.
+If this lot is full, park in the Mt.
+Ralston Trailhead parking across Highway 50.
+To get to the trailhead, walk through the camp past the lodge to the end of the camp.
+The trail leaves from there through mature forest.
 The trail goes to the top of Lover’s Leap and is about 1 mile one way and offers a great view of Strawberry 1,000 feet below.

 Trailhead parking is located across from Camp Sacramento on the north side of Highway 50.
 The road on the east end of the parking area leads to the trailhead 200 yards away.
 After the first mile the trail quickly becomes strenuous.
 Upon reaching the Desolation Wilderness Boundary, it ties into the network of wilderness trails.
 A magnificent view of Lake Tahoe and the surrounding wilderness can be obtained with a short 1/2 mile hike to the top of Ralston Peak (elev.
 9,235).
 During the summer months be sure to bring along ample drinking water.
 There are no water sources along the way.
 A wilderness permit is required if you cross the wilderness boundary.